rjrodger/gubu-doc/README.md

 # gubu-gen
-Generate things from Gubu specs.
+Generate things from Gubu specs (Gubu is a JS schema validator).